 Even Alaska families need reminders now and then to remind their kids about the benefits of outdoor play.
-We may live in one of the most wild places in the world, but our children are still party to the busy schedules of families everywhere.
+We may live in one of the wildest places in the world, but our children are still party to the busy schedules of families everywhere.

 That’s why Alaska Huts is proud to be partnering up with the National Park Trust’s annual Kids to Parks Day project, held each may in celebration of youth, public lands, and adults’ commitment to both.
 It’s been a part of my family’s spring since the first event in 2011, and we’re thrilled to pass along the love to this organization.